RRisto/riigikogu_stenos/readme.md

 - Build and run docker:
 <pre><code>"docker/build.bat" (or "docker/build.sh" for unix)
 "docker/run.bat" (or "docker/run.sh" for unix)</code></pre>
- On terminal you should see following link:
+ On terminal you should see the following lines:

  ![](https://github.com/RRisto/riigikogu_stenos/blob/master/images/server.PNG)